 Propose the details of an XML-based implementation of the requirements using, to the largest possible extent, standards which are widely used in international digital preservation.

-Ultimately the goal of the Common Specification is to reach a level of interoperability between all Information Packages so that tools implementing the Common Specification can be taken up by institutions without needing further modifications or adaptations.
+Ultimately the goal of the Common Specification for Information Packages (CS IP) is to reach a level of interoperability between all Information Packages so that tools implementing the CS IP can be taken up by institutions without needing further modifications or adaptations.

-The Common Specification and OAIS
+The Common Specification for Information Packages and OAIS

 In the OAIS framework three types of Information Packages (IPs) are present in a digital preservation ecosystem: Submission Information Packages (SIPs), Archival Information Packages (AIPs) and Dissemination Information Packages (DIPs) (see Figure 1).
 These three IP types are respectively used to submit data and metadata to digital repositories; store it in long-term preservation facilities; and deliver to consumers.